Top 5 Must-See Urban Exploration Sites in the Province of Hainaut

 Site Features

-• State of Disrepair: Advanced, with parts of the site partially collapsed.
+• State of disrepair: Advanced, with parts of the site partially collapsed.

 4: The Sanantorium of Mont-Saint-Guibert